cat

 3. Persian

-You can say Persians are one of the aristocratic types of the cat world.
+You can say that Persians are one of the aristocratic types of cat.
 They require daily grooming, no doubt.
 However, their serene personalities make them wonderful indoor companions.

 Trait